 You are responsible for providing the following items:

 - Flowers and pew decorations (visit Decorations for guidelines)

-- Chuppahs or arches (Due to delivery, installation and pick-up, these decorations must be arranged in advance with the Wedding Coordinator.)
+- Chuppahs or arches (Due to delivery, installation and pick-up, these decorations must be arranged in advance with the Events and Conference Coordinator.)

 - Altar cloths, cross, kneeling bench or other religious accoutrements

 NOTE: The University assumes no responsibility for rented items.
 The bride and groom are responsible for returning rented items to the vendor.

 Are There Any Restrictions We Need To Know About?